10 Ways to Help Your Softball Athlete Reset After Mistakes

 The athletes who learn to reset after mistakes aren't born mentally tough.
 They're built that way, in part by parents who responded to hard moments with patience, perspective, and consistency.
 You don't have to be perfect.
 You just have to keep showing up in a way that makes her feel safe to compete, fail, and try again.

-That's the job.
-And you're already doing it by seeking out tools like this one.
+You are already doing it by seeking out tools like this one.

 Get in contact with Morgan to learn more about mental performance training for your athlete!